awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-quicksight-template-clustermarkerconfiguration.md

 ## Properties<a name="aws-properties-quicksight-template-clustermarkerconfiguration-properties"></a>

 `ClusterMarker`  <a name="cfn-quicksight-template-clustermarkerconfiguration-clustermarker"></a>
-The cluster marker that is a part of the cluster marker configuration
+The cluster marker that is a part of the cluster marker configuration\.
 *Required*: No
 *Type*: [ClusterMarker](aws-properties-quicksight-template-clustermarker.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)